IliesChibane/Augmented-Reality-Bricks-Breaker-Game/README.md

 # Augmented-Reality-Bricks-Breaker-Game
-An augmented reality break breaker game using computer vision techniques and mediapipe
+An augmented reality break breaker game.
+One version using computer vision techniques (object and colour detection) and another one using mediapipe